-If you’re like me, you might need to know more than 10 things before you head to Romania.
+If you’re like me, you might need to know more than 10 things before traveling to Romania.
 Like, where exactly it is, what language they speak, what there is to do there, what currency they use, how expensive it is, what type of plugs they use, what side of the road do they drive on, etc.

 Yes, I researched all of those things because even though I had a general idea about Romania, I quickly realized that those general ideas wouldn’t get me far.

 I found some great articles online and spoke to people who knew people.
 But as with most travel, experience is the best teacher.

 If you’re thinking about traveling to Romania, these 10 things might save you a little time and heartache.
 And if you aren’t thinking about traveling to Romania, maybe this will change your mind.

 Getting there is expensive.
 Staying there is not.
 So your flights will probably be your biggest expense.
 Because we only planned this trip about five weeks before we left, we had to find the best flights and BOOK THEM.

 I used Google Flights and Kayak and Expedia and every airline site imaginable.
 And I found my two best options were not American carriers and didn’t fly through common European connection cities like London or Frankfurt.